Coronavirus: applicants and offer holders international

 - enhanced cleaning across campus, including teaching spaces, places of worship, social areas, the Library, diners and in student accommodation (such as kitchens and other communal areas)

-- reception desks and student-facing contact points, including counters in shops and catering facilities, will have screens and sanitation points installed, and there will be an enhanced provision of hand sanitisers across campus
+- reception desks and student-facing contact points, including counters in shops and catering facilities, have screens and sanitation points installed, and there is an enhanced provision of hand sanitisers across campus

 - social distancing measures in place in our Library and revised procedures, including returned books being quarantined for 72 hours before being shelved

 - new access and one-way pedestrian routes introduced around the University, designed to ensure safe passage around all buildings when the campus reopens

 - The University has developed a policy on face coverings.
 Face coverings are mandatory in all shared indoor spaces at the University, unless there are legitimate circumstances or age, health or disability-related reasons not to wear a face covering, as stated on the government website here.
 Face coverings are not required when eating or drinking.
 The full guidance can be read on the student portal here.

 - Thorough risk assessments have been completed on all buildings and learning facilities.
 This includes assessments to ensure ventilation is of a standard in line with government guidance.
 Rooms in Elm Grove and Library which have no windows have 100% fresh air supply through, with no recirculation, through ventilation systems.